viclw17/viclw17.github.io/_posts/2024-07-15-path-tracing-workshop-note.md

 $$\int_{\Omega(x)}(L(x,w) n(x) \cdot w dw) \approx 2{\pi} \frac{1}{N}\underset{j = 1}{\overset{N}{\sum }} L(x,w_j) n(x) \cdot w_j$$

-This is called a Monte Carlo Estimator, and when $N$ approaches infinity, the estimate is approaching 100% probability on being the correct answer.
+This is called a **Monte Carlo Estimator**, and when $N$ (the sampling times) approaches infinity, the estimate is approaching 100% probability on being the correct answer.

-The errors of the estimator is called zero-mean noise.
+The errors of the estimator is called *zero-mean noise*.

 ### Uniform hemisphere sampling